Overview

 False Negative (FN): The model incorrectly predicts a barren location when it’s actually mineralized.

-These outcomes are arranged in a grid format, making it easy to see how many of each type the model is producing.
+These outcomes are arranged in a matrix format, making it easy to see how many of each type the model is producing.

 Ideally, True Positives and True Negatives should be high, while False Positives and False Negatives should be as low as possible.